-Yet, worries about all the practical matters it involves, such as mortgage life insurance, can make this event more of a hassle than you would like it to be.
+Yet, worries about all the practical matters it involves, such as mortgage life insurance, can make this even more of a hassle than you would like it to be.
 You will want to enjoy this phase of your life as much as possible, so it is important to find out everything you need to know about these matters as soon as you can.
-To begin, ask yourself 'do I need life insurance for mortgage?'.
+To begin, ask yourself 'do I need life insurance for the mortgage?'.
 Below we outline some of the points that might help you answer it.

-Fortunately, getting mortgage protection through a life policy is a fairly straight-forward matter that you can quickly get to grips with by understanding a few basic points.
+Fortunately, getting mortgage protection through a life policy is a fairly straightforward matter that you can quickly get to grips with by understanding a few basic points.
 First of all, do you need mortgage life insurance to start with, and if so why?

 You will typically be asked to take out some form of mortgage insurance cover when you take out a mortgage to buy a house.
-In some cases this may not be needed if you are putting down a large deposit and only borrowing a relatively small amount of the value of the property.
+In some cases, this may not be needed if you are putting down a large deposit and only borrowing a relatively small amount of the value of the property.

 This live cover lowers the risk that the bank is taking, as they know that if the worst happens the loan will be paid off upon your death.

 However, if the bank or other financial institution that loans you money doesn’t require you to take out life cover then you should still consider your own situation and whether it would be best to take out life insurance to protect your family.
 In this way, they don’t have to pay off the loan and might also end up with a lump sum to help them out financially.

 You may hear mortgage payment protection being mentioned and wonder if this is the same thing as mortgage life insurance.
 The fact is that this is something completely different, although it can be just as useful when the right policy is taken out.